PostDoc

 Research Interests

-- Inference with Machine Learning and Deep learning
+- Inference of complex ecological effects with Machine Learning and Deep learning

 - Automatic Species Recognition